7 min read

 From Location-Based Best for the Company to Work from Anywhere Best for the Individual

-With 64% of workers agreeing they would consider leaving their job if asked to return to the office, organizations, and leaders unwilling to embrace hybrid and remote work arrangements may face talent shortages.
-For that reason, leaders must take an employee-centric view of their work location policies going forward.
+With 64% of workers agreeing they would consider leaving their job if asked to return to the office, organizations and leaders unwilling to embrace hybrid and remote work arrangements may face talent shortages.
+Therefore, leaders must take an employee-centric view of their work location policies.